-Imagine, overnight, being confined to a wheelchair for the rest of your life.
-This is the reality with which people with spinal cord injuries must deal.
+Imagine being, overnight, confined to a wheelchair for the rest of your life.
+This is the reality with which people with spinal cord injuries must deal with.
 Their whole existence is turned upside down without warning.
 No choice, they must make do.
 Even common tasks, such as taking a shower, suddenly become a challenge.

 France Geoffroy is at the origin of this wonderful project and her story is most touching.
-At the age of 17 her life changed following a diving accident.
+At the age of 17 her life was forever changed following a diving accident.
 The diagnosis was brutal: she would have to live with reduced mobility for the rest of her life.
-At that time, France Geoffroy intended to enter a dance program at CEGEP, life, however, seemed to have thrown her on a different path.
+At that time, France Geoffroy had intended to enter a dance program at CEGEP.
+Life, however, seemed to have thrown her on a different path.
 By sheer strength of determination and courage, she continued to pursue her passion for dance.
 This ultimately led her to England where she discovered integrated dance.
-Why did not we this opportunity in Quebec?
-Why not implement this here?
-France Geoffroy, accompanied by an English choreographer then returned to Montreal in order to bring forth integrated dance.
+Why did we not have this opportunity in Québec?
+Why not implement it here?
+France Geoffroy, accompanied by an English choreographer, returned to Montréal in order to bring forth integrated dance.
 A few years later, Corpuscule Dance was born.

-The success of corpuscle Dance is certainly multifaceted.
-France Geoffroy never gave up, she had a fighting spirit and she was able to count on the right people to support her.
-It is a combination of circumstances that have made this project possible.
+The success of Corpuscle Dance is certainly multifaceted.
+France Geoffroy never gave up.
+She had a fighting spirit and knew to count on the right people to support her.
+It is a combination of circumstances that made this project possible.
 Having won a civil suit following her accident, it remains undeniable that financial support was one of the important factors enabling France Geoffroy to build her dance company.
-Being financially independent allowed her main focus to be on the dance company rather than on routine tasks such as showering.
+Being financially independent allowed her main focus to be on the dance company rather than on routine tasks, such as showering.

 Unfortunately, this is not the case for all people affected by spinal cord injuries.
-Some do not even have the financial resources to adapt their homes.
-Yet, as illustrated by the example of France Geoffroy, with the right tools, great things can be accomplished thereby enabling individuals to achieve their full potential.
+Some do not even have the financial resources to adapt their homes appropriately.
+Yet, as illustrated by the example of France Geoffroy, with the right tools great things can be accomplished thereby enabling individuals to achieve their full potential.

 If you want to help the spinal cord injured regain their independence and thrive despite their new situation, offer a gift to the Adapte-Toit Foundation.